Woodcock-Johnson V

 The Trusted Classic, Completely Reimagined.

-The Woodcock-Johnson V (WJ V) system is structured to offer customized, efficient, and flexible assessments that examiners need to accurately evaluate learning problems in children and adults.
-The WJ V is designed to measure intellectual abilities, academic achievement, and oral language abilities.
+The Woodcock-Johnson® V (WJ VTM) is structured to offer customized, efficient, and flexible assessments that examiners need to accurately evaluate potential learning problems and important individual differences in children and adults.
+The WJ V is designed to measure intellectual abilities, academic achievement, and oral language skills

 The Trusted Classic, Completely Reimagined.